turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 end
 ```

-Run your runner file again and now see if you can call `fridge_1.brand`.
-Try to see if you can access other attributes as well.
+Let's run our runner file again and see if you can still call `fridge_1.brand` and the other attributes.

 An important thing to remember is that although there is a special syntax for creating `attr_reader`s, they are still just methods.
-Remember the error we got earlier was a no method error for `brand`.
+Remember the error we got earlier was a **no method error** for `brand`.

-### Independent Practice
+### Partner Practice

-**TRY IT**: With your pair, create `attr_reader`s for the attributes in your `Person` class.
+- With your pair, create `attr_reader`s for the attributes in your `Person` class.
+- Practice explaining to your partner what is happening _under the hood_ with the `attr_reader`s

 ## Other Methods

 We can also create other methods that will allow us to send other messages to our Fridge class.
 For example, let's say we wanted to add eggs to our Fridge.
-We currently have a way to see what the `contents` of the Fridge are, but we don't have any way to add to it.
+We currently have a way to see what the `contents` of the Fridge are, but we don't have any way to _add_ to it.
 Let's do that by creating a method called `add_food` that will add a food to the `contents` array.

-### Practice

 Define an `add_food` method that allows you to put foods in your fridge.
 Note that we can access the `@contents` instance variable from anywhere within the class just by using the `@` symbol.